Perspective | They were names on headstones until the pandemic. Then they became reminders that ‘Georgetown was Black.’

 How it came about and what may come of it makes it a notable moment for the region’s past and present.

-The effort grew from the global pandemic, was bolstered by national Black Lives Matter protests and could provide a template for other states to teach young people aspects of African American history that they won’t find in textbooks.
+The effort grew from the global pandemic, was bolstered by national Black Lives Matter protests and could provide a template for other states to teach young people aspects of African American history they won’t find in textbooks.

 “It’s so easy to grow up with a skewed understanding of history,” says Garrett Lowe, who came up with the idea for the effort.
 “For me, as a White Washingtonian, third generation, I’m just learning this stuff now at 55.”